 Recommended Reading: How to Make a Junk Drawer Your Happy Place

 Chances are the clutter around you is not just yours.
 Your family members or roommates likely contribute to the chaos and add to the mess.
 In that case, I recommend making de-cluttering a group activity.
 When you tackle the problem together, you can get through it faster.
 Start with a common room used by everyone and make each person responsible for organizing a section of that room.
-There’s no time like the present to do this – everyone is together at home and have plenty of free time at the moment.
+There’s no time like the present to do this – everyone is together at home and has plenty of free time at the moment.

 In and Out

 This is a useful rule to consider when you are trying to minimize or de-clutter.
 Every time you bring a new item into the house, take at least one (or more) items out of the house.I do this all the time.

 The best way to maintain order after you have de-cluttered is to set up systems to make your life easier.
 Do this by designating specific places for frequently used items.
 You can then store any infrequently used items in easy to access see-through plastic containers or labeled bins and baskets – I get mine all from Dollar Tree because it’s so affordable.

 The Paper Challenge

 Paper can quickly and easily become a disorganized heap, so it is best to sort through papers as soon as possible.
 Make time regularly to go through your accumulated paper.
 Recycle unneeded paper and file needed paper or important documents.

 Being organized doesn’t come naturally to most people, and it takes quite a bit of effort to clear that clutter.
 So, when it comes to deciding what to get rid of and what to keep, try asking yourself the following questions: